 Associated Students, Incorporated, (ASI) is providing the funds.
 The goal is to provide funding to foster campus life through the combined efforts of various programs and organizations throughout campus.
 Each fiscal year ASI allocates funds, which are to be disbursed to those on-campus programs that are dedicated to our common goal of serving the students.
 Please see the funded programs on the website.

 This is the ASI managed Instructionally Related Activity (IRA) fund.
 Instructionally Related Activities (IRA) funds provide support for essential educational experiences and activities that aid and supplement the fundamental mission of the University.
 Please read details on the IRA website.

 Faculty Research Fellows Program

-The Faculty Research Fellows Program (FRFP) links the policy research resources of the California State University with the policy research needs of the legislative and executive branches of state government.
-The program provide fund annually and the next deadline has not been posted yet.
-Please check the RFPs for the due dates or contact Steve Boilard, Executive Director, Center for California Studies.
+The Faculty Research Fellows Program (FRFP) links the policy research resources of the California State University with the policy research needs of the legislative and executive branches of state government, as the program fund is provided annually.
+Please check the website for RFPs and due dates or contact Leonor Ehling (email@example.com), Executive Director, Center for California Studies.

 Pedagogy Enhancement Awards

 Provide funds through the Center for Teaching and Learning to support faculty to improve the quality of teaching and learning at Sacramento State.
 Please see the link for more information.

 All probationary faculty members are invited to apply for the Probationary Faculty Development Grant PFDG).
 The selected faculty will receive $500 in professional development funds and 3 units of release time to implement a project that is research related, a creative activity, or some type of pedagogical enhancement.
 Please read the online guidelines for more details.
 For deadlines, please contact Graduate Diversity Programs via email at firstname.lastname@example.org, the Program Coordinator.
 Phone: (916) 278-3834.
 The submission deadline is due in early October each year, but may vary year by year.